krunalgedia/krunalgedia.github.io/README.md

 ## N-Dimensional parameterization of efficiency weights of Jet Classifier threshold using Graph Neural Networks
 **Graph Neural Network, Classification**

-► Developed state-of-the-art attention-based Graph Neural Network regression model to reduce simulation statistical error in our scientific analysis by up to ~60%.
+► Developed state-of-the-art attention-based Graph Neural Network classification model to reduce simulation statistical error in our scientific analysis by up to ~60%.

 ► Work presented in ML4Jets conference 2022 as well as published as a Detector Performance Note by CMS, CERN.